survivejs/webpack-book/manuscript/building/03_code_splitting.md

 To recap:

 * **Code splitting** comes with extra effort as you have to decide what to split and where.
 Often, you find good split points within a router.
-Or you may notice that specific functionality is required only when a particular feature is used.
+Or you notice that specific functionality is required only when a particular feature is used.
 Charting is a good example of this.
 * To use dynamic `import` syntax, both Babel and ESLint require careful tweaks.
 Webpack supports the syntax ouf of the box.
 * Dynamic `import` provides less functionality than `require.ensure`.
 While it's possible to handle errors with it, features like naming are available for `require.ensure` only.
 * The techniques can be used within modern frameworks and libraries like React.
 You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.